Beetroot in Pregnancy – Benefits, Risks, and Recipes

 - Sauté it for about three minutes.

-- Add 1½ cups of water salt, stir well and let it cook completely.
+- Add 1½ cups of water and salt.
+Stir well and let it cook completely.

-- Add sugar, cardamom powder, and cook for another five minutes.
+- Add sugar and cardamom powder, and cook for another 5 minutes.

 - Turn off the heat, garnish with nuts and serve.